 The hardest part of losing a job, even if you kind of know it's coming, is the feeling that you get after being told it's official.
 It's a kind of shock, maybe stunned is the best way to explain it, and it takes awhile to come to terms with it.
 Due to the way events transpired at NBH, I'm sure there's a lot of justifiable anger that workers are dealing with, too.

 I was the only one in my unit to be told he was being let go, so I didn't really have anyone to commiserate with.
 That may be little consolation to the workers who were let go at NBH en masse, but strength in numbers does help.
-You can lean on each other to get through this.

 I also can't comprehend how it must feel to be told that the job you may have been doing for years will suddenly be terminated in three days.
 There's no time to make plans, or even digest the magnitude of what just happened before you have to leave.
 It must have hit those employees like a thunder clap.
 That's tough.